dihi/icd_feature_engineering/README.md

 The experiments will take several hours to fully complete.
 There are hundreds of models being run (cross-validation for each combination of sample size split, model, representation, etc.)

+## Crosswalks

+The crosswalks used in this experiment have also been provided and the code used to generate them is included.
+AHRQ-Elixhauser crosswalk is provided by the R `icd` package and the single level CCS crosswalks can be found on the AHRQ website.